The Brat Attack: History

 In 2005, the band played the Warped Tour, Edgefest, Canadian Music Week and several shows in Toronto, opening for The Flatliners and Protest the Hero.
 The band fell apart, and regrouped with the line-up of bassist Dave Halcrow, guitarist Dustin Jackson, drummer Chris Ferguson and Zegarac.

 In April 2008, Rebel Time Records signed The Brat Attack and released their album Those Who Sow Sorrow Shall Reap Rage that November.
 For this album, Tetrault had returned on drums.
 Birks returned to handle vocals, with Ryan Sanders and Sean Lewis contributing plain speech.
 The band broke up soon after the release of this album.

 In 2010, Brat Attack released, as a digital download, B All You Can B, a collection of the band's B-sides, demos and live recordings.

 Of all of the artists who passed through The Brat Attack, few continued with music.
 Andy Blum joined a boy band called 'The Afterbeat', Darryl Reilly and Darwin Baker became established with the 'Sub City Dwellers', Santiago Silva co-founded 'Project: Constellation', and Adam Mott went into music management.

 In February 2022, Zegarac was charged after he drove his car through a group of protesters at a freedom convoy in downtown Winnipeg.
 In late 2022, Zegarac was arrested for distributing intimate images without consent, and with child luring and child pornography-related offences.

+In September 2024, Zegarac was confirmed dead as a result a fatal vehicular accident.
+The news was first shared by Zegarac's wife.
+Zegarac's death was later confirmed by a Winnipeg Punks facebook group post which references confirmation from "...multiple sources including numerous calls to Office of the Chief Medical Examiner..."